Archicad 28 C++ API

 Installs the Add-On command handler object.

-GSErrCode __ACENV_CALL ACAPI_AddOnAddOnCommunication_Test (const API_ModulID *mdid, GSType cmdID, Int32 cmdVersion)
+GSErrCode ACAPI_AddOnAddOnCommunication_Test (const API_ModulID *mdid, GSType cmdID, Int32 cmdVersion)

 Test the availability of a command.

-GSErrCode __ACENV_CALL ACAPI_AddOnAddOnCommunication_Call (const API_ModulID *mdid, GSType cmdID, Int32 cmdVersion, GSHandle params, GSPtr resultData, bool silentMode)
+GSErrCode ACAPI_AddOnAddOnCommunication_Call (const API_ModulID *mdid, GSType cmdID, Int32 cmdVersion, GSHandle params, GSPtr resultData, bool silentMode)

 Call a command of an other add-on.